BenjaminAbt/SustainableCode/csharp/list-vs-hashset/readme.md

 ## 🏁 Results

 - 🚀 HashSet is a collection that ensures that each element exists only once and thus no manual distinct has to be made.
 However, this is bought by a performance loss and allocations when inserting the elements!
+- The performance benefits of .NET 8 are almost twice as high as in .NET 7.

 ## Remarks